rticommunity/rticonnextdds-examples/examples/custom_content_filter/README.txt

 Example Description
 -------------------
-PUBLISHER:
-As filtering can also occur on the publishing side, we register the custom content filter here as well.

-SUBSCRIBER:
-This shows how to create and use a custom content filter.
-For information on
-filters, see also example 'Content Filtered Topic'.

 Our Custom Content Filter uses a STRINGMATCH-based filter.
 It takes the expression "%0 %1 x", where %0 is an integer, %1 is "divides" or "greater-than", and x is the field we are comparing in the sample.
 The Filter lets the sample